-Plantsman Keith Wiley’s monthly column in Gardens Illustrated magazine offers his choice of the best blooms for the month from his astonishing garden Wildside in Yelverton.
+Plantsman Keith Wiley’s column in Gardens Illustrated magazine offers his choice of the best blooms for the month from his astonishing garden Wildside in Yelverton.
 Subscribe to the magazine to make sure you don’t miss each month.

 You may also like

 - Keith Wiley’s Wildside in Devon works in harmony with nature

 - The best plants for shade

 - Great Dixter planting: how to get the look

 A dark-pink seedling we raised from R. pinnata ‘Superba’ while at the Garden House.
 In the wild, rodgersias often grow on stream banks and like a moisture-retentive soil, without being waterlogged.
 After flowering the flowerheads in this cultivar turn dark red, and are excellent for use in dried flower arrangements.
 The handsome crinkled foliage appears late in the spring, with the flowering stems pushing up first, so they are vulnerable at this time to late spring frosts.
 This late leafing means it is possible to grow early spring bulbs among the roots.

 AGM.
 Height 1m.
 Origin Garden origin, species from China.
 Conditions Moist but well-drained soil in full sun/part shade.
 Hardiness RHS H4, USDA 3a-8b.
 Season of interest All summer.